Getting Started

 Controlling parameters with trigger events (CV)

-For example, when wiring from FX1 to FLT, you will find the yellow CV meter moving in response to the sound trigger that is sent to FX1. if you adjust the teal colored threshold slider to a value greater than the yellow CV meter, the effect parameters will remain unchanged.
-If you adjust the teal color threshold slider to a value less than the yellow CV meter, the effect will be turned on or off according to the percentage in the upper right corner.
-As well, each knob will be randomized according to the random range and probability set when the CV exceeds the threshold.
+For example, when wiring from FX1 to FLT, you will see the yellow CV meter move in response to the trigger sent to FX1.
+If you set the teal threshold slider higher than the yellow CV meter, the effect parameters will remain unchanged.
+If you set the teal threshold slider lower than the yellow CV meter, the effect will turn on or off according to the percentage shown in the upper-right corner.
+Each knob will also be randomized according to its randomization range and probability settings when the CV exceeds the threshold.

 See also Trigger Events (CV).